 - ISAs and Deferred Tuition can align the school's incentives with those of their students.
-If their students aren't successful, then neither is the school. - Takes the pressure of upfront tuition off of students - Expands accessibility to bootcamps to a wider pool of students by making it possible for a student without \$20,000 in savings to enroll - Job guarantees can be heavily regulated, so deferred tuition and ISAs are another way to prove to students that a bootcamp's incentives are aligned with the goals of their students
+If their students aren't successful, then neither is the school. - A high-quality ISA has a payment cap i.e. the most you will pay is 1.5X the tuition cost. - Takes the pressure of upfront tuition off of students - Expands accessibility to bootcamps to a wider pool of students by making it possible for a student without \$20,000 in savings to enroll - Job guarantees can be heavily regulated, so deferred tuition and ISAs are another way to prove to students that a bootcamp's incentives are aligned with the goals of their students

-Online Bootcamps in 2020
+Online Bootcamps in 2021

 Online coding bootcamps offer convenience and structure without forcing students to quit their job or move to a new city.
-5,519 developers graduated from 14 of these full-time, remote bootcamps in 2019 and we expect this space to continue growing.
-The average online bootcamp costs \$12,898 and lasts 24.3 weeks.
+15,619 developers graduated from these full-time, remote bootcamps in 2020 and we expect this space to continue growing, especially as a result of the COVID-19 pandemic.